Vault 7: Part 1 – "Year Zero"

-The CIA released a statement saying, "The American public should be deeply troubled by any WikiLeaks disclosure designed to damage the Intelligence Community's ability to protect America against terrorists or other adversaries.
+The CIA released a statement saying that "The American public should be deeply troubled by any WikiLeaks disclosure designed to damage the Intelligence Community's ability to protect America against terrorists or other adversaries.
 Such disclosures not only jeopardize US personnel and operations, but also equip our adversaries with tools and information to do us harm."

 In a statement issued on 19 March 2017, Assange said the technology companies who had been contacted had not agreed to, disagreed with, or questioned what he termed as WikiLeaks' standard industry disclosure plan.
 The standard disclosure time for a vulnerability is 90 days after the company responsible for patching the software is given full details of the flaw.
 According to WikiLeaks, only Mozilla had been provided with information on the vulnerabilities, while "Google and some other companies" only confirmed receiving the initial notification.
-WikiLeaks stated: "Most of these lagging companies have conflicts of interest due to their classified work with US government agencies.
+WikiLeaks stated that "Most of these lagging companies have conflicts of interest due to their classified work with US government agencies.
 In practice such associations limit industry staff with US security clearances from fixing holes based on leaked information from the CIA.
 Should such companies choose to not secure their users against CIA or NSA attacks users may prefer organizations such as Mozilla or European companies that prioritize their users over government contracts".

 Part 2 – "Dark Matter"

-On 23 March 2017 WikiLeaks published the second release of Vault 7 material, entitled "Dark Matter".
-The publication included documentation for several CIA efforts to hack Apple's iPhones and Macs.
+On 23 March 2017, WikiLeaks published the second release of Vault 7 material, entitled "Dark Matter".
+The publication included documentation for several CIA efforts to hack Apple's iPhones and Mac devices.
 These included the Sonic Screwdriver malware that could use the Thunderbolt interface to bypass Apple's password firmware protection.